nplab/ETSI-SCTP-Conformance-Testsuite/sctp-as-tests/README.md

 6. packetdrill is missing support for using getsockopt() for SCTP_STATUS (tracked in [issue 25](https://github.com/nplab/packetdrill/issues/25) and [issue 29](https://github.com/nplab/packetdrill/issues/29)).
 7. It is assumed that an INIT chunk indicating the number of outgoing streams of 0 is responded with an ABORT chunk indicating an invalid mandatory parameter.
 8. FreeBSD sends the ABORT with the T-bit set whereas Linux sends the ABORT with the T-bit cleared.
+9. The sysctl's are platform dependent, of course.
+FreeBSD sends the cookie parameter as the last parameter in the INIT-ACK chunk, whereas Linux sends it as the first parameter.